A Mashup of Old and New Social Networking Sites

 Established in 2004, Facebook is one of the most popular social networking sites today with over 1 billion active users worldwide.
 Users can share pictures, websites, chat, post status updates, etc.

-Faith Freaks (faithfreaks.com) was a site for Christians to unite and start discussions, upload photos, write blogs, ask for prayer, etc. (Author's Note: As of the writing of this article, the site's domain name is for sale and I have not been able to find any further info regarding when the site was closed.)
+Faith Freaks (faithfreaks.com) was a site for Christians to unite and start discussions, upload photos, write blogs, ask for prayer, etc. (Author's Note: Since first publishing this article, the site's domain name is now for sale and I have not been able to find any further info regarding when the site was closed.)

 A site for users to rate movies, discover new movies, and chat about movie interests with others.
 In February of 2016, Fandango acquired Flixster and started to migrate its users to FandangoNow.